leanderednael/notes/ai/biology.md

 #### Functional RNA

-Importance of RNA as a molecule in its own right increasingly recognized (noncoding RNA).
+Importance of RNA as a molecule in its own right increasingly recognised (noncoding RNA).

 ### [Proteins](https://www.edx.org/learn/biology/rice-university-proteins-biology-s-workforce)

-Proteins are large polymers of 20 aminoacids.
+Proteins are _large polymers of 20 aminoacids_.

 #### Basics